bryant1410/HIDE/README.md

 JQuery are licensed under the terms of the MIT License.
-Bootstrap is licensed under the terms of the Apache License Version 2.0 JQWidgets is licensed under non-commercial license(http://creativecommons.org/licenses/by-nc/3.0/)
+Bootstrap is licensed under the terms of the Apache License Version 2.0 JQWidgets is licensed under non-commercial license(http://creativecommons.org/licenses/by-nc/3.0/) Completion types is from Tern which is licensed under the terms of the MIT License.
+Completion description CodeMirror addon by @angelozerr Code snippets CodeMirror addon by @angelozerr(with minor fixes by @AS3Boyan)

 jQueryExtern is released in the public domain.